LeonardoCasarotto/colguess/README.md

 # colguess
 A simple game for guessing a random generated color.
-To try it visit <ahref="leonardocasarotto.github.io/colguess">leonardocasarotto.github.io/colguess</a>
+To try it visit <a href="leonardocasarotto.github.io/colguess">leonardocasarotto.github.io/colguess</a>